dinhanhthi/dinhanhthi.com/_posts/ml/2019-09-20-support-vector-machine.md

 $$
 </p>

 This is called "*primal formulation of linear SVMs*".
-In mathematical optimization, one can prove that the problem $(4)$ has an <mark>unique solution</mark> (We can get an unique hyperplane $(H)$ which satisfies the classification problem).
+In mathematical optimization, one can prove that the problem $(4)$ has an unique solution (We can get an unique hyperplane $(H)$ which satisfies the classification problem).
 Such problems are generally called [quadratic programming](https://en.wikipedia.org/wiki/Quadratic_programming) problems.

 Problem $(4)$ can be solved "more easily" by considering its [dual formulation](https://en.wikipedia.org/wiki/Duality_(optimization)).
 Apply the method of [Lagrange multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier), we define a Lagrangian,